Administering your Azure AD directory

 You can use an account portal to manage your Office 365 or Windows Intune subscription and specify the users who can access its various services.
 From the account portal, you can perform tasks such as manually adding user accounts and security groups, setting up and managing service settings, checking service status, and accessing online Help.

 Azure AD currently supports front-end access to your organizations subscription data using one or more of the following account portals, depending on whether you are subscribed to their corresponding service:

 Users can also access these account portals but only to change their password or to access the various services for which they have been assigned licenses.

-Despite which method you use to manage your tenant, you can assign different types of administrators to performing various tasks such as creating and editing users, managing billing operations, and resetting passwords.
+Despite which method you use to manage your directory, you can assign different types of administrators to performing various tasks such as creating and editing users, managing billing operations, and resetting passwords.
 Global administrators grant permissions to different administrators within your organization based on the administrator role.
-For more information, see Assigning administrator roles.
+For more information, see Assigning admin roles.

 In addition to performing specific tasks related to their role, we recommend that all administrators have experience in the following areas:

 Knowledge of the organization’s IT environment, network, and Internet connectivity